 As beauty editors, we get bombarded with a ton of new products every day (we know—tough life).
 Reviewed is a series in which we report on some of the best products we’ve tried.
 Whether it’s a drugstore lipstick that lasted all day or a hand cream that saved us this winter, you’ll find all of our favorites in this column.
 Enjoy!

 Dark circles are my kryptonite.
 They're basically the one thing on my face I'm constantly worried about.
 I stress when I don't get enough sleep, when I know I'll wake up puffy (courtesy of a few too many late-night beers), and when I'm trying to look good in photographs.
 Essentially, I could write an entire memoir about my time spent cursing them.
-(FYI: Here's how one of our editors permanently removed her under-eye bags.)
 Instead of continuing my tirade, I decided to ask a few experts about where exactly these issues come from.
 Turns out the under-eye ailment is pretty common, which is exactly why there are so many products marketed to rid you of darkness and circles.

 "There are two types of dark circles," Amy Fan, Onomie's general manager, tells me.
 "The first is under-eye circles with a bluish tinge, which are actually pools of blood underneath your eyes.
 The skin right below your eyes is very thin and delicate, and when blood pools, it shows right through."
 This has to do with fatigue and late nights.
 She continues, "The second is under-eye circles with a brown tint.
 This is usually caused by hyperpigmentation, which is partly genetic and can be exacerbated with sun exposure."
 For me, I suffer from both the former (I'm a night owl) and the latter, as my dark under-eye circles and bags are mostly genetic.
 My entire family tree has sported them.
 So I need something that works on both issues.
 I've spent hundreds if not thousands of dollars trying to figure it all out—on eye creams, serums, massagers, and the like.
 While I do have a few favorites, nothing has worked wonders and certainly not at a sustainable price.

-Now, it's been two weeks, and I didn't even need to wait the full month to see results.
+After just two weeks of using the brightening eye cream, I could see results.
 Olay's formula is enriched with a light-reflecting complex to not just help reduce under-eye problems but also brighten, which means it works instantly and compounds results over time.
 It's a perfect morning product to apply under makeup (or on its own).
 At first touch, it's cooling, and the gel-like formula feels incredible to apply.
 I like to keep it in the fridge for added de-puffing benefits in the morning.
 I dab it on lightly (the skin under there is super delicate), let it absorb, and move on to my next step.
 I have noticed a real change in the area beneath my eyes, and I am the first one to admit I never thought I'd fall so deeply for a drugstore product.
-But I did.
-And I think you should too.
+But hey, you never know.